You are frustrated that your child isn’t reading well.

 Begin Dyslexia Tutoring in St. Louis, MO:

-- Begin Fit Reading with a dyslexia tutor and watch your child’s reading abilities & confidence grow!
+- Begin Fit Reading with a certified learning coach and watch your child’s reading abilities and confidence grow!

 Other Services Offered at Fit Learning St. Louis